Tony King (EastEnders): Reception

 The BBC and television regulatory body Ofcom received upward of 90 complaints after Whitney's first scenes with Tony aired.
-However, they ruled that scenes the were not in breach of broadcasting rules.
+However, they ruled that the scenes were not in breach of broadcasting rules.

 The Guardian's Aida Edemariam said of the beginning of the storyline: "what is most disturbing, watching [Tony and Whitney's] first scenes together, is not the sexuality of the situation per se, though that is uncomfortable - it's the subtle blackmail with which he keeps her in line.
 As it's combined with the emotional manipulation native to soaps, the viewer starts to feel a bit bullied, too".
 Numbers of viewer complaints rose within days to over 200.
 New Statesman journalist Jeremy Sare commented on the public outrage and defended EastEnders decision to air the storyline, writing:

 Sare quoted a BBC spokeswoman as saying: "we appreciate that for some viewers this storyline will have particular resonance and significance.
 In running it, it's certainly not our intention to cause distress or upset, either to those who've suffered from sexual abuse or their families.
 Our aim is instead to raise awareness of this very sensitive issue", concluding his article with the summation: "The producers’ dilemma is instructive to children's charities and Ministers alike on how to confront the issue in a digestible manner which can stimulate an objective debate."